Home » Home and Garden » DIY Tips & Ideas » How to Paint Galvanised Metal

 How to Paint Galvanised Metal

-For general painting of stainless steel, clean and degrease with methylated spirit, lightly abraded and apply 2-3 coats as required of Bradite One Can Matt or Eggshell in the colour/finish of your choice (2,400+ colour options available).
+For general painting of galvanised steel, clean and degrease with methylated spirit, lightly abraded and apply 2-3 coats as required of Bradite One Can Matt or Eggshell in the colour/finish of your choice (2,400+ colour options available).
 White salts on weathered galvanising must be removed during cleaning and degreasing.
 Light surface rusting can be treated with Flag Rust Converter.
 Heavy rusting to be removed to clean metallic finish (SIS-St 3).
 For professional use, apply Kolorbond K2 as per its application instructions.

 What Is Galvanised Steel?